barryclark/jekyll-now/_posts/2021-8-2-twilio-worker-hand-pt2.md

 twilio flex:plugins:start
 ```

-you should be able to see in the Teams tab, when you raise your worker hand, only your hand is now raised
+You should be able to see in the Teams tab, when you raise your worker hand, only your hand is now raised

 ![]({{ site.baseurl }}/assets/img/agent-hand/teams_hand_raised.png)

-A bonus feature here (yes, some would call a bug!) is that the supervisors are able to lower the hand of the agent. we need to modify the code in the component a little to stop the default event happening on the worker table when we click the button...
+A bonus feature here (yes, some would call a bug!) is that the supervisors are able to lower the hand of the agent.
+We need to modify the code in the component a little to stop the default event happening on the worker table when we click the button...
 Add this to your raise/lower event handlers to see
 ```
 handleRaiseHand = async (e: MouseEvent<HTMLButtonElement>) => {
   e.stopPropagation(); //this will stop the event bubbling through